BIRSAx2/klotski/docs/domain_model/index.md

 ---

 ## Domain Model Diagram
 Let's briefly discuss the domain model.
 Observing the diagram it's possible to distinguish every use case.
-There is a "SETTINGS" screen which will allow the user to change the resolution and the volume as he prefers.
-It is possible to "LOAD", "SAVE" and choose a configuration of the puzzle through the SavesManager.
-The GameScreen provides the interface to interact with the puzzle: through the GameState it is possible to "MOVE" a block, "UNDO" an action, get the "NEXT BEST ACTION" using KlotskiSolver, "RESTART" the puzzle from the beginning and visualize the "MOVES COUNTER".
+When the player opens the Klotski game the main menu displays giving to the player the possibility to open "SETTINGS", to "LOAD" a game, to choose a "CONFIGURATION" or to start a "NEW" game.
+Then, when the game starts, through the GameState it is possible to "RESET" the game using the initial state, to "UNDO" a move, using the past states and asking for a hint using the Klotski Solver algorithm ("NEXT BEST MOVE").
+Eventually it is possible to "SAVE" the game through the Saves Manager.

 ```mermaid
 classDiagram